simple-last-fm-scrobbler/sls/IssueSummary.md

-Email me [HumbleBeeBumbleBeeDebugs@gmail.com](mailto:HumbleBeeBumbleBeeDebugs@gmail.com) for any fixes or changes for this markdown file.
+Email me [HumbleBeeBumbleBeeDebugs@gmail.com](mailto:HumbleBeeBumbleBeeDebugs@gmail.com) for any fixes or changes for this markdown file, or fork and make a pull request.

 #GitHub